aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 The [ITiffOptions](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ITiffOptions) interface gives you more control (in terms of parameters) over the resulting image.
 Using this interface, you get to specify the size, resolution, color palette, and other parameters for the resulting image.

-This Java code demonstrates a conversion process where ITiffOptions is used to output a black and white image with a 300dpi resolution and 2160 × 2800 size:
+This Javascript code demonstrates a conversion process where ITiffOptions is used to output a black and white image with a 300dpi resolution and 2160 × 2800 size:

 ```javascript
     var pres = new  aspose.slides.Presentation("PresentationNotesComments.pptx");